 What Parents Can Do

-If your young person is suffering from anxiety, the first thing you should do is try to understand it.
+If your young person is suffering from anxiety, the first thing you should do is to try to understand it.
 Learn about anxiety disorders and treatment options.
 Discuss questions and concerns with a health care provider to find the best treatment options for your child.
-For mental health resources, please review this Resource page.
+For mental health resources, visit our Resources page.